MyFirstBitcoin/Light-Node-Directory/README_CUSTOMIZATION_GUIDE.md

 1. **Preview Your Changes**: Use the 'Preview changes' tab to see how your README will look.
 2. **Commit Your Edits**: Scroll down, enter a brief summary of your changes in the commit message box, and click 'Commit changes'.

+## Resetting to the Original Template

+If you need to reset your README file to its original template, you can use the template provided in our `README_TEMPLATE.md` file.
+Here's how:

+1. **Open the Template File**: Navigate to the [README_TEMPLATE.md](link-to-README_TEMPLATE.md) in our repository.
+2. **Copy the Template**: Select all the content and copy it to your clipboard.
+3. **Paste in Your README**: Go to your README file, enter edit mode, and replace the existing content with the copied template.
+4. **Customize Again**: Follow the steps in this guide to re-customize your README.

 ## ❓ Need Help?

 If you have any difficulties or questions, please ask in our [Discussions forum](https://github.com/orgs/MyFirstBitcoin/discussions) or consult the `SUPPORT_AND_RESOURCES.md` file for more assistance.